dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 ![](2020-02-01-22-34-56.png)

 Note that this has a more twisted structure, which is what geometrically makes it contact -- no embedded (hyper) surface in $\RR^3$ can have an open subset $U$ such that $\xi$ is tangent to $p$ for every $p\in U$.

+These are important because of their ties to *foliations* (to be defined).